KDE/kdewin-installer/readme.txt

 - to be able to use the update-mime-database package with kde please add the installation path to the enviromment variable KDEDIRS

+- runtime dependencies should be separated from the build requirement. perl for example is a build requirement of kdebase.
+- some msi files are started without displaying a gui like perl.
+This should be fixed

 Known Bugs
 ==========